 I was recently asked to shoot a wedding for a relative.
 I decided what better opportunity to test out the Fujifilm X-Pro2 in a fast-paced, high demand, high stress situation.

+The camera your wedding photographer cairns uses depends greatly on their own preferences and shooting style.
+They may prefer certain brands or lenses because it’s what they’re most used to – I know this is definitely the case for me.
 As a photographer that usually shoots with Canon cameras and focuses primarily on action sport and photojournalism, shooting a wedding with a Fuji camera was completely outside of my comfort zone.
 However, when I do shoot weddings, I approach them from a different perspective than your traditional wedding photographer.
 I approach a wedding with the same mentality as when I shoot anything else.
 I show up with the intention to capture the moment, in the moment and in the most natural way possible.

 The Fuji X-Pro2 made this very easy to do using the EVF.
 I could look through the viewfinder, see the image as it would appear before it was taken and make my adjustments accordingly.
 Capture the silhouette in front of a window, fill in the shadows in the face or even just check the exposure quickly and easily without having to read a light meter.